 - Fair and transparent process.
 Bidding is either open to public submittal, or offered to a range of pre-qualified contractors - eliminating the risk of favoritism, or other corruption within the selection process.

 - Increased competition.
 Developers and construction contractors interested in consideration must tailor their approach and estimates to blind comparison with other candidates.
-This incentivizes contractors to lower their cost of construction - and to develop qualified, experienced teams - in order to maintain competitiveness.
+This incentivizes contractors to lower their cost of construction - and to develop qualified, experienced project teams - in order to maintain competitiveness.

 - Reduces cost of construction.
-Especially in the realm of public works, the Design-Bid-Build method is preferred for its emphasis on selection of the lowest reasonable bid, conserving the use of public funds.
+Especially in the realm of public works, the Design-Bid-Build delivery method is preferred for its emphasis on selection of the lowest reasonable bid, conserving the use of public funds.

 - Diminished quality of work.
-Awards are often assigned to the lowest bid - which often incentivizes contractors to sacrifice quality in favor of lowered costs.
+Awards are often assigned to the lowest bid - which often incentivizes contractors to sacrifice quality in favor of lowered construction costs.
 The use of budget subcontractors or cheap materials may result in lower overall quality of construction.

 - Increased disputes over competing interests.
 The disconnect between design and construction teams leads to competing interests, particularly in the balance of quality versus economy.
 Disputes between the architect and general contractor may trigger delays in construction which impact the project timeline.